Azure-Samples/cosmos-aks-samples/ASO/README.md

 2. Create pod secrets

-Pod Secrets provides a mechanism to hold sensitive information in the AKs cluster and pass it to the pods.
+Pod Secrets provides a mechanism to hold sensitive information in the AKS cluster and pass it to the pods.
 Add your secrets in a JSON, save it as appsettings.secrets.json
 ```json
 {
     "CosmosEndpoint":  "https://{CosmosAccount Name}.documents.azure.com:443/"